Venkat5674/Youtube_Comment_Analyzer/YTCommentsSentimentAnalysis-main/README.md

 A Flask web application that fetches comments from YouTube videos, analyzes their sentiment using Google's Gemini AI (with fallback to keyword-based analysis), and exports the results to an Excel file.

+*Note: Add screenshots to the static/images directory once the application is running.*

 ## Features

 - Fetch comments from any public YouTube video